 You are responsible for providing hotel or equivalent accommodations for all umpires.
-One double room at a local hotel for every two umpires is required (including the supervisor and assistant supervisors)1.
+One double room at a local hotel for every two umpires is required (including the supervisor and assistant supervisors).
+You are also asked to hold an additional room in the event an extra room is required to meet gender rooming standards.

-1Does not apply to 21U Women
+Does not apply to 19U Women